LifeNotes | Autumn 2020

-Lifespan Cancer Institute Adds Radiation Therapy to East Greenwich Location
+Lifespan Cancer Institute adds radiation therapy to East Greenwich location

-The Lifespan Cancer Institute (LCI) has added radiation therapy to its East Greenwich location.
+The Lifespan Cancer Institute (LCI) has added radiation therapy to their East Greenwich location.
 Located at 1454 South County Trail, the satellite office provides the same technology and experienced staff that patients have come to know and expect at LCI’s Rhode Island Hospital location.

-The addition of radiation therapy to the facility ensures that patients can receive both their medical and radiation oncology treatments in one convenient location, eliminating the need for multiple visits to different offices.
+The addition of radiation therapy to the facility ensures that patients can receive both their medical and radiation oncology treatments in one location, eliminating the need for multiple visits to different offices.

 The facility is located at 1454 S. County Trail, East Greenwich, RI 02818 and is open Monday through Friday, 8:30 a.m. to 4:30 p.m.
 For more information or to refer a patient, please call 844-222-2881.